 Lunch & Dinner | 5 blocks from World Bank & IMF

 Known among the locals as the finest kosher meat restaurant in the city, Char Bar provides the most distinct deli sandwiches, BBQ, steaks, and burgers you'll find in Washington DC.
-It’s also directly on your route back to Georgetown Inn West End, so it’s a good spot to decompress in your local neighborhood.
+It’s also directly on your route back to West End part of the Georgetown Collection, so it’s a good spot to decompress in your local neighborhood.